seoscribe/editor/README.md

 Data is stored to `localStorage` and the text written can be exported to `txt`,`html`,`rtf`, `docx` and `pdf`.

 A ServiceWorker is included to enable offline use and prefetching of resources.
+Offline usage is limited to whatever keyword was cached on the web app's last use, as the keyword suggestions cannot be retrieved without an internet connection.

 A CORS proxy is more or less a requirement for the editor to function, as we retrieve keyword suggestions from multiple external web services.